Pyrography From A - Z

 This tutorial contains something for everyone from beginners up to more advanced burners.

-This tutorial is really all the basics, or Pyrography 101© basics.
-I started out with all the information I put in my book, Pyrography 101 & have been continually adding to it as I learn about new techniques, products, etc.
+This tutorial is really all the basics that started with in my classes & then the book Pyrography 101©.
+The Pyrography 101© tutorials tarted out with all the information I put in my book, Pyrography 101© & I have been continually adding to these tutorials as I learn about new techniques, products, etc.

 The first question you need to ask yourself before you start!